kenankd/MemoryGame/README.md

 # Project: Igra Memorija - Memory Game Simulation

-## Team Members:
-1. Kenan Dizdarević
-2. Ali Boudellaa
-3. Nedim Hošić
-4. Berin Karahodžić

 ## Introduction
 This project is developed using the Raspberry Pi Pico microcontroller and MicroPython language, along with a matrix keyboard and TFT SPI display.
 The main function of this project is to simulate a memory game with different levels of difficulty.
+Link to a video presentation of the project: https://www.youtube.com/watch?v=S6pZJlPe3G4

 ## System Description
 The system utilizes the Raspberry Pi Pico microcontroller as the central processing unit.
 A matrix keyboard serves as the input device for user interaction, while a TFT display is used for visualizing the game and the user interface.